mkobayas/HotRodTransportWithLockFree/README.md

 ## Point of view

 HotRod uses Apache Commons pool.
-This pooling implementation was coded using **syncronized**, so HotRod Clinet don't use full cpu power under the multi prosessor and mault core evironment.
+This pooling implementation was coded using **syncronized**, so HotRod Clinet don't use full cpu power under the multi prosessor and multi core evironment.

-HotRod with SimpleLockFreeObjectPool'ed transport can use full cpu power under the multi prosessor and mault core evironment.
+HotRod with SimpleLockFreeObjectPool'ed transport can use full cpu power under the multi prosessor and multi core evironment.